What are the causes of knee pain?

 - Reduction of obesity- loss of weight decreases load on the weight-bearing joints and thereby retards the disease process.

-- Quadriceps strengthening exercises- It is very useful for patients with osteoarthritis of knee.
+- Knee pain exercises – It is very useful for knee osteoarthritis patients.
 Strengthening of quadriceps muscle improves knee pain and function.

-- A walking stick to be held in the opposite hand of the affected joint, reduces the load on the joint and is associated with decreased pain and improved function.
+- Patients are advised to use a walking stick to hold the affected joint’s opposite hand.
+Thus, it reduces the joint load and is associated with decreased pain and improved function.